-Leave or replace
+Leave or Replace

 Many buyers are content with leaving the existing door, especially if they have a pet that would use the door.
 This is risky because many fires start in the garage.
 The safest thing to do is to replace a non-conforming door with a properly rated fire door.

-The problem for many people is that they loose the pet door doing this.
+The problem for many people is that they lose the pet door doing this.
 Should a buyer decide not to correct the problem, then at a minimum they should make sure that the garage has a heat detector and properly installed smoke and carbon monoxide detectors in the house.

 Who to consult?
-Door hangers, finish carpenters and qualified handymen.
+Door hangers, finish carpenters, and qualified handymen.

-DIY home owners may install a fire door on their own.
-Door hangers, finish carpenters and qualified handymen are the most proficient at installing and working on doors.
+DIY homeowners may install a fire door on their own.
+Door hangers finish carpenters and qualified handymen are the most proficient at installing and working on doors.